 The state of a person’s mental health has a lot to do with the decisions they make.
 When someone is burdened by disorders such as anxiety or depression, they try to find ways to cope.
 Many times, abusing alcohol, prescription, or illicit drugs (self-medicating) seems like a good solution.
 This is how people find themselves struggling with co-occurring disorders and in need of dual diagnosis treatment.

 Dual diagnosis is a medical term that simply means an individual is living with a substance use disorder (SUD) and a co-occurring mental health or behavioral condition.
-In 2019, more than nine million Americans between the ages of 18 and 25 had at least one co-occurring disorder alongside a SUD.
+In 2019 alone, more than nine million Americans between the ages of 18 and 25 had at least one co-occurring disorder alongside a SUD.
 Regardless of which disorder was present first, they both feed on each other and often make ending substance abuse difficult.
 An extensive and integrated treatment plan is usually required to effectively treat the co-occurring disorders.

 Certain mental conditions are the underlying causes of addiction.
 Those most likely to occur alongside SUDs include: